 At Moama Anglican Grammar we encourage all students to fulfill their potential through a full range of curricular and co-curricular programs.
 Students are treated as individuals and encouraged to achieve their personal best in a supportive environment where equal opportunity is of paramount importance.

 Mission – To provide a safe and inspiring educational environment that provides students with the skills and confidence to move forward in life.

-Promote Christian values and beliefs including:
+To promote Christian values and beliefs including:

-- Provide a safe and caring community.
+- To provide a safe and caring community.

-- Nurture resilience and independence.
+- To nurture resilience and independence.

 The academic performance of the school is benchmarked against best practice.
 Teachers provide dynamic, purposeful and engaging teaching and learning environments for students.
-Providing differentiation and choice that motivates and involves the students in the learning process.
+Providing differentiated learning and choice that motivates and involves the students in the learning process.
 Moama Anglican Grammar particularly focuses on the practical application of visible thinking skills and problem solving in order to build a growth mindset that will be needed for the future; one that embraces critical questioning, innovation, service and continuous improvement.

 The Primary School, delivers a broad educational experience incorporating a solid foundation in literacy and numeracy.
 As students move through primary levels they develop skills in conceptual learning, emergent thinking and mastery acquisition.
 They acquire an understanding of what determines logical and scientific questions and what counts as evidence in dealing with such questions.
 They develop an intricate knowledge of the history and culture they are inheriting and which they, in turn, will shape.
 They are exposed to Languages, Music and Performance, Visual Arts, Information Technology and Health and Physical Development, Health and Physical Education and Sport.